isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 </div>
 <p><em><sup>Site of school 1927</sup></em>
 </p>
-<p>With financial support of many well-wishers and the Methodist Churches,
+<p style="text-align: justify;">With financial support of many well-wishers and the Methodist Churches,
 the school grew from strength to strength.
 To meet increasing enrolment, GMGS grew and expanded to form Geylang Methodist Primary School and Geylang Methodist Secondary School in 1984 along Geylang East Central, where both